sadlil/website/src/content/home/works.md

 <div class="exp-work-desc">
 Pathao (Bengali: পাঠাও); is a Bangladeshi transportation technology company headquartered in Dhaka, Bangladesh. and its operating services in several cities of Bangladesh.
-Besides ride-sharing services, it operates E-Commerce, Marchant Delivery, Courier and Food Delivery services.Pathao is a Bengali word meaning "send it".
+Besides ride-sharing services, it operates E-Commerce, Merchant Delivery, Courier and Food Delivery services.Pathao is a Bengali word meaning "send it".
 </div>
 <div class=exp-work-worked>
  - Bootstrapped Google Container Engine based Infrastructure. <br>